 GVM (Gross Vehicle Mass) This is the maximum operating weight of the vehicle.
 This will include all fluids, fuel, driver, passengers, bull bar, towbar, accessories, all cargo, including that boat on the roof etc. AND the tow ball download weight from your caravan.
 In short, the total allowed weight on the vehicles wheels when it is on the road.

-TARE or KERB WEIGHT This is the weight of your basic vehicle as it came out of the factory with 10 litres of fuel.
+TARE WEIGHT This is the weight of your basic vehicle as it came out of the factory with 10 litres of fuel.

-If you subtract the Tare or Kerb weight from the GVM that will give you the maximum permissible load that this vehicle can legally carry.
+If you subtract the Kerb weight from the GVM that will give you the maximum permissible load that this vehicle can legally carry.

 For example: - Lets do a quick internet search of a popular tow vehicle we can all relate to, a Landcruiser GLX turbo diesel.
 All weights are approximate and will vary depending on personal choices and the Landcruiser chosen at random.